UT-CHG/SWEMniCS/README.rst

 ========

-This package allows for solving the shallow water equations with FEniCSx (0.8.0) with a wide variety of numerical methods.
+This package allows for solving the shallow water equations with FEniCSx (0.9.0) with a wide variety of numerical methods.

+Note: Now works with fenicsx version 0.9.0

 Description